 Benefits of CBD Distillate vs. CBD Isolate

-While both CBD isolate and CBD distillate contain CBD, the difference is found in the other compounds or lack thereof.
-This is because CBD distillate is more of a whole extract of the cannabis plant while CBD isolate is purely CBD.
+While both isolate and distillate contain CBD, the difference is found in the other compounds or lack thereof.
+This is because distillate is more of a whole extract of the cannabis plant while CBD isolate is purely CBD.
 The other compounds, primarily various other cannabinoids, all have their own unique effect on the body.

 Many people believe that these other compounds also increase the effects of CBD itself.
 The idea is that the entirety of the cannabis plant works in unison to provide positive effects on the body3.
 In this theory, it is better to take an extract that contains the full profile of cannabinoids and other compounds found in cannabis than it is to take any single one in isolation.

 One big reason someone might prefer isolate over distillate is the taste.
 As we said before, CBD distillate has a more prominent taste than CBD isolate.
 CBD isolate also has a higher CBD content, meaning that if someone is looking purely for CBD than they are better off with isolate.
 Distillate still contains a very high amount of CBD, but other cannabinoids make up a much larger portion than they do in CBD isolate.
 However, these other cannabinoids may provide increased health benefits for certain individuals.

 Another reason someone might prefer isolate to distillate is that there is less of a chance of ingesting any THC.
 THC is the cannabinoid found in the cannabis plant that produces the psychoactive high we traditionally associate with marijuana.
 Neither CBD isolate nor CBD distillate will traditionally feature a very large amount of THC, especially those made from hemp.
 However, the extra refinement used in the creation of CBD isolate means that it contains less THC and other cannabinoids than CBD distillate.